 Let’s start with the two that have scientific names.
 Hares and rabbits are both in the family Leporidae, but they’re separate species.
 Both animals have long ears, powerful back legs and a divided upper lip.
 But hares are larger than rabbits.
 And, instead of creating burrows, hares make nests in the grass.
 The exposed nesting sites of hares hint at another big difference—when they’re born, hares are precocial, with their eyes open and fur grown in, which means they don’t require a lot of parental care.
 Rabbits, on the other hand, are born naked, blind and helpless, which is why it’s smart for them to live in more secure dens underground.

 Until the 18th century rabbits were called coneys, based on the French cunil, shortened from the Latin cuniculus.
-“Rabbit” first referred to the young of coneys until eventually the word took over in popularity.
-Incidentally, this is also the origin of the name Coney Island or Rabbit Island, the beachside amusement park in New York.
-It is one of the only references to coney that is still used in North America.
+Rabbit first referred to the young of coneys until eventually the word took over in popularity.
+Incidentally, that’s also the origin of the name Coney Island (or Rabbit Island), the beachside amusement park in New York.
+It is one of the only references to coney that’s still used in North America.
 The word hare isn’t related to hair, but the word is possibly from the West Germanic word khasan or Dutch hase, which means “gray.”

-So, how did it become the Easter bunny?
+So what about bunnies, and the Easter bunny?
 “Bunny” was originally (and sometimes still is) used as a term of endearment for a young girl.
 Over time, it started to mean a young and/or small animal, and now it usually means a rabbit.
-But German immigrants brought with them the traditions of Kriss Kringle and the Easter hare.
-The night before Easter children would find a quiet corner in their house and make a nest out of clothing for the Easter hare to come lay eggs.
-This is the origin of the Easter basket.
-The word hare was dropped on its way across the Atlantic and the fuzzier, cuddlier word bunny, a dimunitive form for young and small animals, was applied in its place.
+But German immigrants brought the traditions of (Kriss Kringle and) the Easter hare.
+The night before Easter, children would find a quiet corner in their house and make a nest out of clothing for the Easter hare to come lay eggs (the origin of the Easter basket).
+The word hare was dropped on its way across the Atlantic and the fuzzier, cuddlier word bunny was applied in its place.

 Back to Top